zscaler/zscaler-terraformer/README.md

 Support Disclaimer
 -------
 !> **Disclaimer:** This Terraform provider is community supported.
 Although this provider is supported by Zscaler employees, it is **NOT** supported by Zscaler support.
-Please open all enhancement requests and issues on [Guthub Issues](https://github.com/zscaler/terraform-provider-zpa/issues) for support.
+Please open all enhancement requests and issues on [Github Issues](https://github.com/zscaler/terraform-provider-zpa/issues) for support.

 ## Overview